lostluck/experimental/local/internal/README.md

   * pullDecoder refactor
   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-25; evening

+I like this new approach a lot!
+It's predictable and understandable.

+The problem is that it works for Session windows without any special handling, because the watermark advances clearly, and cleanly to MaxTimestamp, because that's how the arithmetic works out.

+I need a streaming sessions based test, since I'm simply *automatically* getting session window processing for free because of advancing to the usptream watermark when processing, since that's how it's propagated down the line.

+I need streaming windowing tests for this, rather than simply the batch ones.

+Those will be fun to write, since I kinda gloss over time for everything, eg. for rescheduling things.
+But that's the beauty of the Beam model.
+It's unified over batch and streaming, so it _doesn't matter_ as long as the timestamps on the elements are appropriate.

+So, what I need is a DoFn that can produce outputs in a stepped fashion, with given time increments between elements.
+Then combined with the windowing transforms to ensure that the sums for each window are always what's expected.

+This will fail for session windows, since I'll need to handle that windowing strategy to perform the merges, and only conditionally send out the work which can also be done by each window.

+Then this will be out of my head enough that I should have a reasonable framework for handling the basics, and we could even begin to use the input watermark to weed out late data, based on the windowing strategy, as the data is coming in.

+It's edifying and annoying that this is all making much more sense now.

 # Notes to myself: 2023-01-25